alanchrt/fullnessofchrist.com/_posts/2013-11-08-anitpas-a-faithful-witness.markdown

 ---
 layout: post
-title:  "Antipas, A Faithful Witness"
+title:  "Antipas, A Faithful Witness &mdash; CFC Word for the Week"
 date:   2013-11-08 14:00:00
 ---
 In Rev 2:12-17 we read,